tiagodsp/uetools/README.md

 Unreal Engine Tools is an extension to Visual Studio Code with some shortcuts and code editor enhancements to improve the experience of developing C++ modules for Unreal Engine projects.

+> Note: I am still developing, so this extension currently have support to `MacOS` and `Unreal Engine version >= 5.0`.
+Soon I give support to Windows and Linux environment.

 ## Features

 ### Unreal Engine Tools in-editor section: